 Computerized maintenance management software can offer significant benefits to your business.
 The recommendations in this buyer’s guide are intended to get the thought process started as you prepare to make this consequential decision, as every organization’s needs are unique.
 For guided selection assistance, contact SelectHub for a range of free resources to help you choose the perfect CMMS software for your organization.

-UpKeep is a mobile-based computerized maintenance management (CMMS) and enterprise asset management (EAM) solution.
-This integrated system is suitable for companies of all sizes and types.
+UpKeep is a mobile-based computerized maintenance management (CMMS) and enterprise asset management (EAM) software.
+This integrated software is suitable for companies of all sizes and types.
 Maintenance and facility managers can use it to manage work orders, schedule preventive maintenance and monitor their assets.
 CMMS software helps prevent unplanned downtime and extend the lifespan of your assets.

-Founded by Accruent at the end of the millennium, Maintenance Connection is one of the largest names in maintenance solution providers.
-It is both powerful and user friendly, providing an intuitive interface.
-It offers the whole gamut of asset and maintenance management features that help users manage the life cycles of their physical assets.
+Founded by Accruent, Maintenance Connection is one of the largest names in maintenance software providers.
+It is both powerful and user-friendly, providing an intuitive interface.
+It offers the whole gamut of asset and maintenance management features that help users manage the lifecycles of their physical assets.
 It comes in on-premise, cloud or hybrid deployments and is highly scalable to fit a diverse clientele.

 Hippo CMMS is a user-friendly cloud solution to help facility managers streamline and centralize their organization’s maintenance management activities.
 It comes equipped to optimize work orders, perform preventive repairs, monitor assets and equipment, control spare parts and material inventory, as well as manage vendor or client contacts.
 It is scalable for SMBs or enterprises alike.

-Limble CMMS is a simple to use, mobile first maintenance software solution offering maintenance management, inventory management, vendor management, IoT integrations, work order management, asset management and other valuable maintenance features.
+Limble CMMS is a user-centric platform offering maintenance management, inventory management, vendor management, IoT integrations, work order management, asset management and other valuable maintenance features.
 It serves a variety of asset-intensive industries and provides a 30-day free trial, multiple language versions via native translation, and cloud-hosted deployment.
 It is ideal for small to mid-sized businesses.

-Asset Essentials by Dude Solutions is designed to help users maintain and monitor their physical assets.
+Asset Essentials (formerly known as Bigfoot CMMS) by Dude Solutions is a cloud-based and mobile-enabled enterprise work and asset management platform designed to help users maintain and monitor their physical assets.
 It helps asset-centric operations enhance visibility, streamline workflows, improve processes and extend the lifespans of their assets.
-Dude Solutions acquired Bigfoot CMMS in 2017.

 FTMaintenance CMMS software offers automated work order, asset, and inventory management tools to help you implement your preventive and predictive maintenance programs.
 With automated features to streamline operations, you will regain control of your maintenance program.